 Public Works would like to thank the Lake Samish community and key stakeholders for their participation in the three public meetings held as part of the Type, Size, and Location Study (TS&L) for replacement of the existing N. Lake Samish Bridge 107.
-We anticipate the TS&L will be finalized in October and at that point a copy of the report will be posted to this project website.
+The final TS&L can be found at the link below

 Whatcom County routinely performs safety inspections of all County owned bridges.
-The latest inspection of the North Lake Samish Road Bridge No. 107 crossing the lake near Samish Park revealed the need for a greatly reduced weight limit.
-During the most recent inspection, the inspectors encountered increased amounts of rot in the wood of the bridge superstructure over the water.
-This data was then input into a load rating calculation which determined the amount of weight allowable on the structure.
+During one of these inspections crews found increased amounts of rot in the wood of the bridge superstructure over the water.
+Weight capacity on the bridge was greatly reduced to maintain safety.
 Without some immediate solution the bridge would have to be closed to heavy traffic including school buses and fire district vehicles.

-Multiple alternatives were investigated to address this issue with the preferred solution including restricting the bridge to one-lane at the center span while designs for a replacement structure are prepared.
+Multiple alternatives were investigated to address this issue with the preferred solution was to restrict the bridge to one-lane at the center span while designs for a replacement structure are prepared.
 This reduction to one-lane allows continued access for all passenger, school, and fire district vehicles with only minimum delays.
 The one-lane restriction was implemented in March 2016.

 Traffic will still be allowed in both directions over the bridge with a stop sign at each side.
 Drivers in opposite directions will need to take turns using the single lane portion of the bridge.